 The syndicated columnist and best-selling author Molly Ivins passed away last night following a long bout with breast cancer.
-Her weekly column appeared in over 400 newspapers making her the most widely read progressive columnist in the country. [includes rush transcript]
+Her weekly column appeared in over 400 newspapers, making her the most widely read progressive columnist in the country. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-JUAN GONZALEZ: The syndicated columnist and bestselling author Molly Ivins has died at the age of 62.
+JUAN GONZALEZ: The syndicated columnist and best-selling author Molly Ivins has died at the age of 62.
 She passed away last night in her home in Austin, Texas, following a long bout with breast cancer.
 Her weekly column appeared in over 400 newspapers, making her the most widely read progressive columnist in the country.

 AMY GOODMAN: The writer Harvey Wasserman wrote this about Molly Ivins: "If Mark Twain has a female counterpart on today’s political and journalistic scene, it is Molly Ivins.
 She has that miraculous ability to slice and dice an entire raft of political horse-dung with a single simple sentence, laced with wry, seeded with sweetness, and so often utterly cleansing and clarifying."

 JUAN GONZALEZ: Molly Ivins began her career in journalism at the complaint department of the Houston Chronicle.
-In 1970, she became co-editor of the Texas Observer.
-In 1976, she joined the New York Times, and six years later she returned to Texas to write.
+In 1970, she became co-editor of The Texas Observer.
+In 1976, she joined The New York Times, and six years later she returned to Texas to write.
 In recent years, her work focused on fellow Texan, President Bush.
 With Lou Dubose, she co-authored the books Shrub: The Short But Happy Political Life of George W. Bush and Bushwhacked: Life in George W. Bush’s America.
-Both became national bestsellers.
+Both became national best-sellers.
 Her most recent book was titled Who Let the Dogs In?: Incredible Political Animals I Have Known.

 AMY GOODMAN: Molly Ivins was first diagnosed with cancer in 1999.
 She continued to write, despite her failing health.
 In a moment, we’ll hear Molly in her own words.
 But first, we turn to the late Ann Richards, yes, the former governor of Texas, who also died of cancer.
-I recorded Governor Richards after she was introduced by Molly Ivins at the celebration to mark the 50th anniversary of the Texas Observer.
+I recorded Governor Richards after she was introduced by Molly Ivins at the celebration to mark the 50th anniversary of The Texas Observer.

-ANN RICHARDS: I know it’s been a shock to all of us, but over the last ten or fifteen years our girl Molly Ivins has learned to dress, run a comb through her hair now and then, and give a fairly decent speech.
+ANN RICHARDS: I know it’s been a shock to all of us, but over the last 10 or 15 years our girl Molly Ivins has learned to dress, run a comb through her hair now and then, and give a fairly decent speech.
 The Observer was never better than when Molly and Kay were writing it.
 But then, we were all easier to please back then.
 A truly remarkable woman who goes around America making speeches and telling lies about me.
 And I welcome her attentions any time.
 May God bless this woman who has more survivor blood in her veins than anyone I have ever known.

 AMY GOODMAN: That is the late Governor Richards.
 Now we turn to Molly Ivins in her own words.
 In July 2004, she visited our firehouse studios.
 I asked her about President Bush and how she has known him since high school.

 MOLLY IVINS: We have been slightly acquainted that long, and I must say — I’ve said a million times — I don’t think he’s mean, and I don’t think he’s stupid.
 He’s sure not the brightest porch light on the block.
 He’s pretty limited.
 But he’s very Texan.
-Unlike his daddy, who clearly is an upper-class elite Eastern WASP, almost a parody of that pattern.
-W is very Texas-identified.
+Unlike his daddy, who clearly is an upper-class elite Eastern WASP, almost a parody of that pattern, W is very Texas-identified.
 And you see — I see, when I look at him, some very distinct strengths of Texan culture.
 One is the religiosity, the public display of piety.
 Anti-intellectualism, very common in Texas.
 And it’s anti-intellectualism sort of based on the premise that intellectuals are a bunch of people who use long polysyllabic words and double-dome things to make other people feel inferior.
 In other words, it’s a form of anti-snobism.
 And machismo, very Texan.
 You know, macho man stuff.
 And the other thing, of course, that’s quite remarkable in Texas is provincialism.
 Provincialism, I think, is a universal characteristic.
 New Yorkers are just as provincial as anyone else.
 But in Texas, it tends to be particularly aggravated, and I think that all of that is true of Bush.

 AMY GOODMAN: Your new book is called Who Let the Dogs In?: Incredible Political Animals I Have Known.
 Can you just start by talking about the cover?